CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Roleplaying Nezznar

 Despite his intentions to eliminnate the characters, Nezznar is intrigued by them.
 If given the opportunity, he engages in extensive conversations with the characters to learn about their identities, allegiances, interests, and goals.
 He retains this information in his memory in the hopes of using it to his advantage in the future.
-Nezznar acknowledges being the Black Spider and confesses to using the Mountainmaw Vermkins and the Lavender Lancers to maintain Tide Echo Cavern's secrecy.
+Nezznar acknowledges being the Black Spider and confesses to using the Mountainmaw Vermkins and the Lavender Lancers to maintain Tide Echo Tunnels's secrecy.
 He will employ any means necessary to put the characters at ease, including making promises of surrender or proposing cooperation against the threats hindering his progress toward the Forge of Runes.
 However, he betrays the characters once they outlive their usefulness.

 #### **Developments**

 The creatures from Area 18 become aware of combat noises in this room.
 If they have not already been dealt with, they arrive after 3 rounds and act immediately after Nezznar's giant spiders in the initiative order.

 If the characters capture Nezznar and deliver him to the town master's hall in Tuntin, the spiderkin is imprisoned until Ulfric Warwinter or another representative of the Eastern Alliance can escort him to Reddwall for justice and interrogation.
 However, unless the characters assign guards outside Nezznar's cell, Helga Wispbrook (see page 17) frees him from captivity, smuggles him out of Tuntin, and delivers him to the waiting hands of the Bargainers.
-The Zhents are eager to learn everything Nezznar knows about Tide Echo Cavern.
+The Zhents are eager to learn everything Nezznar knows about Tide Echo Tunnels.
 Subsequent events involving Nezznar are at your discretion.

 #### **Treasure**